 During this time, I also spent tax seasons working for a CPA, learning not just about taxes but how to run a business.
 Bill Brennan became my mentor and dear friend, who encouraged and inspired me to strike out on my own, and with the support of my family, I founded Baehr Family Financial, LLC in 2007.

 Choosing a name for a business is like choosing a name for your child.
 You want it to be something that embodies your hopes and dreams for this new life.
-For me, including the word “family” was important, not because it’s a family-run business, but because it is a family-focused business.
-Money decisions touch the lives of families every day, multiple times a day.
+For me, including the word “purposeful” was important, because without purpose we become reactive to life rather than actively pursuing meaning, and our money is our tool to help accomplish that.
+And money decisions touch the lives of families every day, multiple times a day.
 I know, because I’ve been immersed in them since before I could legally drink!
 And in a multitude of roles: a young wife, a stay at home mom, a single mom, a business owner, and now a grandma.